 - Insurance - We insure the premises, and recharge the premium to the tenant.
-However, it is your responsibility to satisfy yourself as to the extent of cover, to obtain additional cover if required and to obtain contents insurance.
+However, it is your responsibility to satisfy yourself as to the extent of cover, to get additional cover if needed and to get contents insurance.

-- Legal and surveyors fees - You will be required to meet the council's costs with regard to preparing your lease and any consents or licences that may be needed during the time of your tenancy.
-These are one off costs and are chargeable on an as and when required basis.
-You may also be responsible for paying the Council's legal fees should you breach the terms and conditions of your tenancy resulting in action to be taken by the council.
-These fees will be itemised on the statement of account which you will receive when you sign your lease
+- Legal and surveyors fees - You will need to meet the council's costs for preparing your lease and any consents or licences that may be needed during the time of your tenancy.
+These are one off costs and are chargeable on an as and when needed basis.
+You may also be responsible for paying the council's legal fees should you break the terms and conditions of your tenancy resulting in action to be taken by the council.
+These fees will be itemised on the statement of account which you will receive when you sign your lease.

 Changing the use of the property

-You may also have to make an application for planning permission to change the use and pay the appropriate fee.
-The council's planning department will advise you whether planning permission is required and the amount of the fee.
+You may also have to make an application for planning permission to change the use and pay the fee.
+The council's planning department will tell you whether planning permission is needed and the amount of the fee.

-The council's tenancy or lease requires that tenants comply with the use specified in the tenancy or lease.
+The council's tenancy or lease requires that tenants keep to the use specified in the tenancy or lease.

 Maintenance of the property